pyslackers/sir-bot-a-lot/docs/configuration.rst

 Starting priority
 ^^^^^^^^^^^^^^^^^

-Plugins can be dependant on other plugins.
+Plugins can depend on other plugins.
 You can ensure a startup order by setting a startup priority.
 By default all plugins have a priority of 50.
 Plugins with a higher priority will start before the one with a lower priority.

 If multiple plugins have the same priority they will start simultaneously.

-The priority can be set to false to disable a plugin.
+A priority of 0 or false will disable the plugin.

 .. code-block:: yaml